Course 5

 Course description

 Becoming a learning advisor brings tremendous satisfaction and new opportunities to broaden your skills and vision.
-It can also bring additional opportunities and – some would argue – responsibilities to share you new knowledge with others.
+It can also bring additional opportunities and – some would argue – responsibilities to share your new knowledge with others.
 In this final course of the advising program, you will develop a plan for implementing a change in your organisation or community, based on what you have learned about advising.
-This could be establishing an advising program in your school, doing an action research project on how best to support new advisors, or developing resources to support learners based on advising principles (all actual projects that have been carried out in the past).
+This could be establishing an advising program in your school, doing an action research project on how best to support new advisors, or developing resources to support learners based on advising principles (all examples of actual projects that have been carried out in the past).

 As part of the course you will learn how to innovate your practice, how to identify key stakeholders, how to communicate your ideas to them, and how to develop a feasible plan for implementation.
 You will learn about teacher-leadership skills that will support you in bringing people along with you and that will guide you in working ‘within the system’ you are in.
 You will pitch this idea to your peers and in this way develop your professional communication skills.
 At the end of the course you will have an actionable implementation plan.